gywgyw216216/RainGod_GUI/README.md

 Notice:

-1. The Full Project Includes Directory ./resources/ , Which Contains Chrome Webdriver "chromedriver" for Windows x64 and All Images Resources.

-2. The Directory ./resources/ and All Resources Will be Created While it is Running.
+1. The Directory ./resources/ and All Resources Will be Created While it is Running.

-3. It hasn't Executable File Because It is Failed to Be Packed.
+2. It hasn't Executable File Because It is Failed to Be Packed.
 You Can Try to Pack It by Yourself.

 ## How to Execute